Thermodynamic Phase Transition and global stability of the Regular Hayward Black hole Surrounded by Quintessence: Abstract

 \section{Abstract}

-In this work, we investigate thermodynamics of regular Hayward black hole surrounded by quintessence.
-Using the metric of the black hole surrounded by quintessence and the new approach of the holographic principle, we derive the expression of Unruh Verlinde temperature.
-Hawking temperature and specific heat were derived using the first law of black holes thermodynamics.
-The plots of the behaviors of these two last quantities show that, the parameter of regular Hayward black hole $\beta$ induces a decreasing of Hawking temperature of the black hole, and that decrease is accentuated when increasing the magnitude of $\beta$ and the normalization factor related to the density of quintessence $(a)$.
-For the lower entropies (small black holes), the black hole passes from the unstable to the stable phase by a first order thermodynamics phase transition.
-When increasing the entropy (large black holes), a second phase transition occurs.
+In this work, we investigate the thermodynamic and the stability of the regular Hayward black hole surrounded by quintessence.
+Using the metric of the black hole surrounded by quintessence and the new approach of the holographic principle, we derive the expression of the Unruh Verlinde temperature.
+Hawking temperature and specific heat are derived using the first law of black holes thermodynamics.
+Gibbs free energy is also evaluated.
+The behaviors of these quantities show that, the quantum effects represented by the parameter $\beta$ induces a decreasing of the Hawking temperature of the black hole, and that decrease is accentuated when increasing the magnitude of $\beta$ and the normalization factor $a$ related to the density of quintessence.
+For the lower entropies, the black hole passes from the unstable phase to the stable one by a first order thermodynamics phase transition.
+When increasing the entropy, a second phase transition occurs.
 This new phase transition is a second-order thermodynamics phase transition and brings the black hole to unstable state.
-It results that, When increasing of magnitude of $\beta$, the phase transition points are shifted to the higher entropies.
+It results that, when increasing of magnitude of $\beta$, the phase transition points are shifted to the higher entropies.
 Moreover, the phenomena of phase transitions are preserved by adding the quintessence.
-Furthermore, when increasing the normalization factor of quintessence, the first order transition point is shifted to higher entropies while the discontinuity point (second-order thermodynamics phase transition point) is shifted to lower entropies.
+Furthermore, when increasing the normalization factor of quintessence, the first order transition point is shifted to higher entropies, while the second-order thermodynamics phase transition point is shifted to lower entropies.